Back to tools

 What Ollama is for

-Running local models for private assistants, development experiments, RAG prototypes, and secure document AI patterns.
-Use it when the job is specific enough to test against a real workflow, not as a generic platform purchase.
+Ollama AI Coding review for Running local models for private assistants, development experiments, RAG prototypes, and secure document AI patterns,… Use it when the job is specific enough to measure in a live workflow, not when the team is merely curious about another AI platform.

 • local AI